chriz2600/DreamcastHDMI/Documents/WiFi_Connectivity.md

 | 12      | :white_check_mark: | :white_check_mark: | `2.060/10.849/52.846/11.187` |
 | 13      | :white_check_mark: | :white_check_mark: | `1.717/14.923/101.227/26.540` |

+*More results will be added in the future*

 #### Conclusion

 Overview of all test results in one table: